 Born in Milwaukee, Wisconsin, in 1982, William R. Soldan grew up in and around the Rust Belt city of Youngstown, Ohio, with a brief stint in the hills of southern Oregon.
 A high school dropout and college graduate, he holds a BA in English Literature from Youngstown State University and an MFA from the Northeast Ohio Master of Fine Arts program.
 Over the years, he has been employed as a factory machinist, maintenance man, house painter, record store clerk, line-cook, bartender, bouncer, writing instructor, personal trainer, and a host of other things.
-William draws much of his inspiration from the urban and rural landscapes of the post-industrial Midwest–the stark beauty of it’s atmosphere, the resonant history, the strength and endurance of its grappling working-class.
-While he engages with many styles and forms, he’s most strongly influenced by the nebulous and often overlapping genres of Grit Lit, Southern and Midwestern Gothic, and rural noir.
+William draws much of his inspiration from the urban and rural landscapes of the post-industrial Midwest–the stark beauty, the resonant history, the strength and endurance of its grappling working-class.

 Twice nominated for a Pushcart Prize, William’s work appears in publications such as Elm Leaves Journal, New World Writing, Jellyfish Review, Gordon Square Review, Coffin Bell, Thuglit, (b)OINK, Bending Genres, Anomaly Literary Journal, Cowboy Jamboree’s All We Need of Hell: A Harry Crews Tribute, Mystery Tribune, The Best American Mystery Stories 2017, Ohio’s Best Emerging Poets Anthology, and many others.
 His first book, In Just the Right Light, a linked short story collection set in northeast Ohio, is being published by Unsolicited Press in March of 2019, and his second collection, Houses Burning, is due out in 2020 by Shotgun Honey Press.